-The course is exclusively aimed at people working in disability services.
-It was created by people with extensive first-line experience who fully understand the area and the problems that come with attempting to balance work, life and learning when you work in it.
+The course was created by people with extensive first-line experience who fully understand the area and the problems that come with attempting to balance work, life and learning when you work in it.

 It is an applied programme dealing with real world challenges.
 The choice of course materials is determined by the needs of people employed in the sector.
 They are dealt with from the perspective of someone working in the disability arena and their relevance/quality is determined by the ways in which they can be applied to, and improve, everyday practice.

-Similarly, our assignments tackle issues that you are likely to face in the workplace.
-While you are completing these you will have access to our expert tutors and a community of people who are almost certainly trying to deal with the same issues.
-As such, successfully completing the course will provide you with a unique opportunity to address real-world challenges and improve the quality of service your organisation delivers.
+Our assignments tackle issues that you are likely to face in the workplace.
+While completing these you will have access to our expert tutors and a community of people who are almost certainly trying to deal with the same issues.
+On completion, you will be able to deliver better services to the people you support.

 We work in partnership with over 180 organisations from the human services and non-profit sector.
-Together we ensure that the Bachelor of Arts in Professional Social Care (Disability) always reflects:
+Together we ensure that the BA in Professional Social Care (Disability) always reflects:

 - The current regulatory and public policy environment (including HIQA, New Directions and the challenges posed by the new Assisted Decision Making legislation)